Inclusive design for interaction designers

 Physical points in the journey

-Although the production of these parts of the service are probably going to be handled by other teams, an interaction designer may still be well placed to make sure these parts of the journey are simple, and consistent with the digital parts of the journey.
+Although the production of these parts of the service might be handled by other teams, an interaction designer may still be well placed to make sure these parts of the journey are simple, and consistent with the digital parts of the journey.

 Multiple digital channels

-Similarly to physical things, the production of these other digital assets may be handled by a comms team or a social media team, but an interaction designer can work with these teams and help advice on usability and accessibility best practices.
+Similarly to physical things, the production of these other digital assets may be handled by a comms, publishing or a social media team, but an interaction designer can work with these teams and help advice on usability and accessibility best practices.

 Accessible formats